Welcome to today's edition of the Rush 24-7 podcast.

 Folks, this is very simple.

-We as the American people need to decide whether we want lower gas prices or whether we want to keep oil deposits off limits, because we can't do both.
+We as the American people need to decide whether we want lower gas prices or whether we want to keep oil deposits off limits because we can't do both.

-I have tried, I have talked till I'm blue in the face.
+I have talked till I'm blue in the face.

 There is nothing out there to replace oil.

-Nothing imminent, nothing on the horizon.
+Nothing on the horizon.

 Nothing for decades to replace oil.